beam-community/ex_machina/README.md

 {:ok, _} = Application.ensure_all_started(:ex_machina)
 ```

-#### Install in just the test environment for non Phoenix projects:
+#### Install in just the test environment for non-Phoenix projects:

 You will follow the same instructions as above, but you will also need to add
 `test/support` to your compilation paths (elixirc_paths) if you have not done